Reference Letter Examples

-Positive Recommendation Letter: These samples will help you craft the kind of glowing recommendation that gets hiring managers’ attention.
+Positive Recommendation Letter: These samples will help you craft the kind of glowing recommendation that gets the attention of hiring managers.

 Academic Reference Letters

-An academic recommendation letter highlights both scholarly strengths and personal character and will focus more.
+An academic recommendation letter highlights both scholarly strengths and personal character and will have a broader focus.
 It paints an overall picture of the student's personal traits, performance, experience, strengths, and professional promise.
 This letter can also be used to explain a weakness or issue with a student's record.

-Graduate School Reference Letter: Get a sample graduate school reference letter or thank a professor for providing one, with these tips and samples.
+Graduate School Reference Letter: Request a graduate school reference letter or thank a professor for providing one with these tips and samples.

-Academic Reference Letters: Includes all kinds of academic reference letters, from college recommendations to grad school references.
+Academic Reference Letters: Links to all kinds of academic reference letters, including college recommendations and grad school references.

-Summer Employee Reference Letter: Write a reference for a seasonal worker using these tips and sample.
+Summer Intern Reference Letter: Write a reference for a summer intern or other seasonal worker using these tips.
+Sample letter included.

-Teacher Reference Letter: These tips and sample letter will help you write a reference for a teaching position.
+Teacher Reference Letter: These tips and the included sample letter will help you write a reference for a teaching position.